-- Camp days are typically sunny and hot, and we still have lots of fun even when we are hot. - We make use of sunscreen, shade, and having a rest in cabins or tents during the hottest part of the day.
+- The majority of the day at camp is spent outdoors. - Camp days are typically sunny and hot, and we still have lots of fun even when we are hot. - We make use of sunscreen, shade, and having a rest in cabins or tents during the hottest part of the day.